xz0127/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create new patient (UC01).
-2. Nuudle create new patient.
+2. Nuudle creates new patient.
 3. User requests for an available time slot on a preferred day.
-4. Nuudle shows the list of available time slot.
+4. Nuudle shows the list of available time slots.
 5. User requests to add an appointment for the new patient.
 6. Nuudle creates the appointment.